December 7, 2021

 Before the pandemic, his daily routine consisted of waking up and going to the gym, now it's a run or home workout, followed by getting lunch and doing some work for the next couple hours, usually would be at a coffee shop or coworking space if things were normal but now is just at his condo, he then takes a break eats and finishes up work before goes to bed.

 Riley has been working on an Ebook that can be seen as a beginner's guide after being frequently asked about his life and its steps to having his current lifestyle.
-It covers the ten best business models that his friends who are digital nomads and explains each.
-The book goes over what he has seen work and what digital nomads do, so with 2 of them being a freelancer or a remote employee, everyone's goal long-term is to be an online business owner.
+It covers the ten best business models that his friends are digital nomads and explains each.
+The book goes over what he has seen work and what digital nomads do, so with 2 of them being a freelancer or remote employee, everyone's goal long-term is to be an online business owner.

 According to him, "It's about choosing a business model, working on your side, hustle until you're ready to blast off."
 Riley finds everyone has their situations and factors to consider, so quitting your job depends on your savings and plan.